Rhoticity in English: Africa

 The English spoken in most of Africa is based on RP and is generally non-rhotic.
-Pronunciation and variation in African English accents are largely affected by native African language influences, level of education and exposure to Western influences.
-The English accents spoken in the coastal areas of West Africa are primarily non-rhotic as are the underlying varieties of Niger-Congo languages spoken in that part of West Africa.
-Rhoticity may be present in English spoken in areas where rhotic Afro-Asiatic or Nilo Saharan languages are spoken across northern West Africa and in the Nilotic regions of East Africa.
-More modern trends show an increasing American influence on African English pronunciation particularly among younger urban affluent populations, where the American rhotic 'r' may be over-stressed in informal communication to create a pseudo-Americanised accent.
-By and large official spoken English used in post colonial African countries is non-rhotic.
-Standard Liberian English is also non-rhotic because liquids are lost at the end of words or before consonants.
-South African English is mostly non-rhotic, especially Cultivated dialect based on RP, except for some Broad varieties spoken in the Cape Province (typically in -er suffixes, as in writer).
-It appears that postvocalic /r/ is entering the speech of younger people under the influence of American English, and maybe an influence of Scottish dialect brought by Scottish settlers.
+Pronunciation and variation in African English accents are largely affected by native African language influences, level of education, and exposure to Western influences.
+The English accents spoken in the coastal areas of West Africa are primarily non-rhotic because of the underlying varieties of Niger-Congo languages that are spoken in that part of West Africa.

+Rhoticity may exist in the English that is spoken in the areas in which rhotic Afro-Asiatic or Nilo-Saharan languages are spoken across northern West Africa and in the Nilotic regions of East Africa.
+More modern trends show an increasing American influence on African English pronunciation particularly among younger urban affluent populations, which may overstress the American rhotic "r", which creates a pseudo-Americanised accent.

+By and large, the official spoken English used in post-colonial African countries is non-rhotic.
+Standard Liberian English is also non-rhotic because its liquids are lost at the end of words or before consonants.
+South African English is mostly non-rhotic, especially in the Cultivated dialect, which is based on RP, except for some Broad varieties spoken in the Cape Province (typically in -er suffixes, as in writer).
+It appears that postvocalic /r/ is entering the speech of younger people under the influence of American English and perhaps of the Scottish dialect that was brought by the Scottish settlers.